PROFILE

 efforts.
 Ghana has current deployments to Cote

-d'Ivoire, Liberia, Sierra Leone, Lebanon and
+d'Ivoire, Liberia, Sierra Leone, Lebanon, and

 Congo with numerous small troop deployments in